creativesplit/towers-of-hanoi/README.md

 Gold
 The gold version would capture, store, and push the results to a scoreboard, where the players are ranked based on their time and the number of moves required to finish the game.

+User Profile
+The Tower of Hanoi game was invented in 1883 by Édouard Lucas.
+It has existed for some time as mathematical game or puzzle that appeals to a broard range of people looking for different challenges.
+The game with 3 disks can be completed in as few as 7 moves, while the game with 8 disks requires a minimum of 255 moves to complete.
+As a consequence, The Tower of Hanoi has broad appeal and a diverse cultural background.

+Technologies Used
+Tower of Hanoi used HTML, CSS, and Javascript.

 Approaches and Methods

-This code required various iterations to complete the function.
-Given the dynamic nature of the game, where the user can select 1 of 3 disks and 1 of 3 pegs, there was extensive use of element selectors, event listeners, the event.target method, and the append method.
+Given the dynamic nature of the game, where the user can select 1 of 3 disks and 1 of 3 pegs, there was extensive use of element selectors, event listeners, the event.target method, the append method, and the insert before method.
 For loops and if/else statements were also used.